mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 # PubSec Info Assistant

 The PubSec Info Assistant is a ready-to-use teaching tool which deploys a functional Azure OpenAI application into a target Azure environment.
-It is designed with application teams in mind so they can learn how to deploy, modify, and use an Azure OpenAI ChatGPT application that uses grounding data to provide answers specific to the organization.
+It is designed with application teams in mind so they can learn how to deploy, modify, and use an Azure OpenAI ChatGPT application that uses grounding data to provide answers specific to the organization's data, without the need to train their own model.

 All up-to-date official documentation is located in the repository.
 This section consolidates information from that documentation, but is only a point-in-time collection, and should not be regarded as the official source of information.

-NOTE:  The instructions are written for all three of the following scenarios.
+NOTE:  The instructions are written for all of the following scenarios.
 Confirm which scenario is applicable to you before starting, and keep it in mind as you progress through the steps:
-- Azure OpenAI (AOAI) instance will reside in the same resource group as the other resources.
+- The PubSec Info Assistant's resources and an Azure OpenAI (AOAI) instance will be deployed to a single resource group.
+(Requires that no AOAI instance already exists in the same subscription.)
-- AOAI instance will reside in a different resource group but the same tenant as the other resources.
+- The PubSec Info Assistant's resources will be deployed, and will use an existing AOAI instance in the same tenant.
-- AOAI instance will reside in a different tenant or cloud than the other resources. (e.g., Azure Commercial vs Azure Government; or two different tenants in Azure Commercial)
+- The PubSec Info Assistant's resources will be deployed, and will use an existing AOAI instance in the a different tenant or cloud.

 ## Pre-requisites